What is Kalpak?

 History of Kalpak

 Some historical accounts help a lot in tracing the history of Kyrgyz people and the use of Kalpak.
 One of these sources is Baburname, the famous memoirs of Central Asian ruling dynasties.
 This is an important source as it is also one of the first written documents portraying Kyrgyz people wearing a Kalpak.
-Baburname is a well-known book written during the middle Ages in 1467 by Khan of Mughals Akbar, a ruler of India and Inner Asia.
+Baburname is a well-known book written in the sixteenth century by Babur, a ruler of India and Inner Asia.
 The medieval miniatures clearly show how his surrounding circle was wearing such head attire.

 On one of these miniatures from Zafarnama, „the capture of the fortress of the Knights of St. John in the city of Smyrna“ portrays the defense of city walls by soldiers in white hats.
 This serves as evidence that Kyrgyz were also taking part in the expeditions of Tamerlane and Babur, the grand rulers of Central Asia.

 This picture depicts a reception in honor of one of many victories of Timur in Asia Minor, where, apparently, the most notable people are gathered.
 We can see that among the guests there is also a person in white kalpak.